-There are a lot of different ways to improve your health and this also applies to today’s topic of lowering your blood pressure.
+There are a lot of different ways to improve your health and this also applies to today’s topic of healthy blood pressure.

 Of course, lifestyle improvement is the most important: